GXO CEO Wilson to Step Down as Company Spurns Sale Offers

 RELATED: GXO Reports 28% Revenue Jump for Q3

-The decision not to sell strays from the company’s track record of dealmaking.
-XPO built GXO through a series of acquisitions before spinning off the company to simplify its business structure.
-GXO reached a deal in 2022 to buy Clipper Logistics for about $1.3 billion.
+The decision not to sell deviates from the company’s history of dealmaking, Bloomberg said, noting XPO built GXO through a series of acquisitions before spinning off the company to simplify its business structure.
+GXO in 2022 agreed to a deal to buy Clipper Logistics for about $1.3 billion.

-GXO, which counts clients such as Nike and H&M, offers warehousing, distribution, order fulfillment and a range of supply chain services.
+GXO's clients include Nike and H&M, according to Bloomberg.
+GXO offers warehousing, distribution, order fulfillment and a range of supply chain services.

 Want more news?
 Listen to today's daily briefing below or go here for more info: